ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - Stakeholder incentives.

-### aASR-001: Incorrectly resolving games will be blacklisted within the dispute game finality delay period
+### aASR-001: Incorrectly resolving games will be invalidated within the dispute game finality delay period

-We assume that games that resolve incorrectly will be blacklisted via **authorized action** within the dispute game finality delay period.
+We assume that games that resolve incorrectly will be blacklisted or retired via **authorized action** within the dispute game finality delay period.
 This further depends on [aDGF-002](#adgf-002-games-created-by-the-disputegamefactory-will-be-monitored).